pandas-dev/pandas/doc/source/io.rst

   sjo.to_json(orient="index")

 **Record oriented** serializes the data to a JSON array of column -> value records, index labels are not included.
-This is useful for passing DataFrame data to plotting libraries, for example the JavaScript library d3.js:
+This is useful for passing ``DataFrame`` data to plotting libraries, for example the JavaScript library ``d3.js``:

 .. ipython:: python